UofT-DSI/sql/02_activities/homework/homework_1.md

 **Answer:** I worked on the customer_purchases and vendor_inventory tables.

-Based on my analysis, there is no primary key (PK) in the customer_purchases table, however, the combination of customer_id, market_date provides the unique set products purchased on a single day.
+Based on my analysis, there is no primary key (PK) in the customer_purchases table.

+However, the combination of customer_id, market_date provides the unique set products purchased on a single day.
 Similarly, in the vendor_inventory table, the combination of vendor_id and market_date creates a unique set of products have inventory on a single day, as no primary key is explicitly defined here either.

 The relationship is **many-to-many**: